robbobbinett/geographic_auth_with_bc/README.md

 ## Organization of this Repo

 For convenience, the creators of this project have the repo split into `reports` and `simulation` directories.
+The paper resulting from this project can compiled by running the `makefile` found in `reports/final_paper` (in addition to certain LaTeX package dependencies, running the `makefile` successfully requires installation of `latexmk`).

 All commands here described should be executed with `simulation` as the current working directory.